apache/tvm-rfcs/rfcs/0063-clarifying-buffer-declaration-and-access.md

 `T.buffer_decl` creates a buffer alias if the underlying data variable (`.data` field) overlaps with another buffer.
 Buffer created via `T.alloc_buffer` always do not alias.
-Buffer aliases do not need `Allocate` to create the data variable.
-Each data variable can be allocated via `Allocate` once.
-If a transformation would produce multiple allocations of the same buffer var (e.g. unrolling a loop that contains an allocation), the transform should update the allocations to be unique using `tvm::tir::ConvertSSA`
+Buffer aliases do not need `Allocate` to create the data variable -- they may simply reuse the data variable from the Buffer being aliased.
+If a transformation would produce multiple allocations of the same buffer var (e.g. unrolling a loop that contains an allocation), the transform should update the allocations to be unique using `tvm::tir::ConvertSSA`.

 Buffers should not alias each other unless necessary, because aliased buffers increase complexity for TIR transformations.
 Passes that rewrite buffers should clearly indicate how aliased buffers